sudoHasaan/http-server-cpp/README.md

 ---

-## Features Implemented
+## Key Features Implemented

+The server was built incrementally, with each stage adding a new layer of functionality.
+The final implementation includes:

+*   **Concurrent & Persistent Connections:**
-*   **Concurrent Client Handling:** Utilizes C++ threads (`std::thread`) to handle multiple client connections simultaneously.
-Each incoming connection is dispatched to a worker thread, allowing the main thread to immediately accept new connections.
+    *   **Multi-Threading:** Utilizes C++ threads (`std::thread`) to handle multiple client connections simultaneously.
+Each incoming connection is dispatched to its own worker thread.
+    *   **HTTP/1.1 Keep-Alive:** Implements persistent connections, allowing a single TCP connection to be reused for multiple sequential requests from the same client, significantly reducing latency.
+The server maintains the connection until the client explicitly closes it.

 *   **Robust HTTP Parsing:**
     *   **Request Line:** Parses the request line to extract the HTTP method (`GET`/`POST`), URL path, and protocol version.